carlospolop/MaltrailWorld-VPN/README.md

 ## VPN + Malicious packet analysis

-This proyect takes advantage of the high privacy obtained by the use of a VPN in your own VPS and takes advantage of the power of malicious packets analysis provided by [MaltrailWord](https://github.com/carlospolop/MaltrailWorld)
+This project takes advantage of the high privacy obtained by the use of a VPN in your own VPS and takes advantage of the power of malicious packets analysis provided by [MaltrailWord](https://github.com/carlospolop/MaltrailWorld)

 Please, visit [MalwareWorld](https://github.com/carlospolop/MalwareWorld) to know more about this project